 Willpower and attention are like muscles.
 You can train them just like you train physically in the gym.
 Activities like reading, writing, meditation, physical exercise like running, swimming, are exercises for muscles of attention.
 Over a course of time, if you practice these, you will become strong with attention powers.

-These activities put effort on your attention, and are also relaxing to do.
-Prepare time tables and study plans and cross-check if your preparation is on schedule.
+These activities put effort into your attention, and are also relaxing to do.
+Prepare timetables and study plans and cross-check if your preparation is on schedule.
 You can see improvement in your attention powers after just one session.
 Even though it lasts for only a few hours, but with time, the effect goes more permanent and is there all the time.
-There is a large body of evidence of benefits of exercise on cognitive abilities mainly attention and will power.
+There is a large body of evidence of the benefits of exercise on cognitive abilities mainly attention and willpower.